 If there is one number that defines the trajectory of the space economy, it is the cost per kilogram to low Earth orbit.
 In the Space Shuttle era, putting a kilogram of payload into LEO cost roughly $54,000 (in 2020 dollars).
-In 2025, SpaceX's Falcon 9 does it for approximately $2,700.
-That is a 20x reduction in a single generation -- and the numbers may be about to drop by another order of magnitude.
+Today, SpaceX's Falcon 9 does it for approximately $2,700 — and the numbers continue to fall as Starship matures and a new generation of partially reusable rockets (Vulcan, New Glenn, Neutron) settles into operational service.

 But cost-per-kilogram is just the headline.
-The real economics of getting to space are more nuanced, shaped by factors like schedule availability, orbit selection, reliability track records, and whether you need a dedicated ride or are willing to share.
-Let us break down the actual landscape of launch costs in 2025 and what it means for the broader space economy.
+The real economics of getting to space are more nuanced, shaped by factors like schedule availability, orbit selection, reliability track records, reusability, and whether you need a dedicated ride or are willing to share.
+Below is the operational landscape as of mid-2026, with list prices, payload classes, and the reusability factor that drives them.

 The Current Launch Cost Landscape